 The emergency stop switch clip must be inserted in the emergency stop switch in order for the engine to start and run.
 The emergency stop switch lanyard must be attached to the operator's PFD (Personal Flotation Device) or to the operator securely.

 When used as described, the emergency stop switch clip and emergency stop switch lanyard system stops the engine if the operator falls away from the controls.

-A spare switch clip (optional equipment) can be stored in the tool bag.
+A spare switch clip is stored in a slot in the control housing.